Tyler Hilton: Acting

 After his stint as Chris Keller on One Tree Hill, Hilton went on to appear in the Academy Award-winning film Walk the Line as a young Elvis Presley.
 For the part, Hilton was given the opportunity to cover two Elvis songs for the film: "Milk Cow Blues" and "That's All Right".
 Both songs are featured on the film's award-winning soundtrack.

 In 2007, Hilton played the love interest in country music artist Taylor Swift's music video for her song "Teardrops on My Guitar" and appeared in the 2008 film Charlie Bartlett.
 He was with Charlie Bartlett co-star and now wife Megan Park in the music video for the band Gloriana's song "(Kissed You) Good Night" released in January 2012.

 Hilton also performed in a Season 4 episode of My Super Sweet Sixteen (Amberly) during a young girl's sweet 16 party.
 He also appeared on VH1's Single Ladies.

 After a five-year break from One Tree Hill, Hilton returned as a regular for its ninth and final season.

 In 2016, Hilton played Noah Casey, a billionaire love interest for the main character in Pitch.

+Author

+On February 26th, 2025, Hilton announced his forthcoming children's book "Daddy: Live In Concert" would be released on April 8th, 2025.

+Personal life

+Hilton lives in London, Ontario.
+In 2013, he became engaged to Canadian actress Megan Park, whom he met on the set of Charlie Bartlett, in 2006, and they married on October 10, 2015.
+The couple have a daughter, born on December 20, 2019, and a son, born in 2024.